-On another aspect, the PACTE law also covers payments from public purchasers to SMEs as well as payment delays.
+On another aspect is that the PACTE law also covers payments from public purchasers to SMEs as well as payment delays.
 In fact, advances on these payments will be at least 20%, procedures can be further simplified and the average payment term of 68 days will be considerably reduced in order to improve companies’ cash flow.

 The simplification of staffing thresholds is also a key measure of the PACTE law.
 In fact, a more business-friendly method of calculating the number of employees will be favored as established by the Social Security Code.
-Thus, the thresholds of 10, 20 (except the OETH threshold), 25, 100, 150 and 200 employees may be deleted.
+Thus, the thresholds of 10, 20 (except the the obligation to employ disabled workers), 25, 100, 150 and 200 employees may be deleted.
 Only the thresholds of 11, 50 and 250 employees will be maintained.
 However, the workforce thresholds resulting from the reform of the Labour Code will not be impacted.

 Rethinking the company’s corporate purpose, and in particular, giving a central place to corporate social responsibility shapes part of the reforms provided for in the text.
 To this end, on the one hand, an amendment to Article 1833 of the Civil Code is requested in order to make the following clarification: “the company must be managed in its own interest by taking into account the social and environmental issues of its activity”.
 On the other hand, the amendment of article 1835 of the same code is also requested in order to indicate that “the corporate purpose may specify the raison d’être of the incorporated company”.
 The French Commercial Code would also be concerned because boards of directors and supervisors could be given the task of “developing a raison d’être”.
 In addition, certain provisions will impact on the privatization of certain public companies.